 It’s an Apple world.
 We all just live in it.

-Here at the official blog of Amplitude Digital Marketing, we’ve often kept a close eye on the past, present and future of Apple, which was recently ranked as the world’s most valuable brand by consulting company Interbrand.
+Here at the official blog of Amplitude Digital, we’ve often kept a close eye on the past, present and future of Apple, which was recently ranked as the world’s most valuable brand by consulting company Interbrand.

 And now, not to be outdone by the recent wave of high-profile, high-cost mergers and acquisitions by fellow technology and entertainment titan (and No. 52-ranked global brand) Facebook, Apple, Inc. stands poised to purchase the ubiquitous and increasingly loud Beats Electronics empire – to the tune of a deafening $3.2 billion.
 Or so say many recent reports.